Chin-Hsuan-Lin/Facebook_Post_Notifier/README.md

 # Facebook Group Crawler with LINE Notify Integration

 This project provides a simple yet effective solution for monitoring specific Facebook groups for posts containing user-defined keywords and sending instant notifications through LINE Notify.
+Stay updated with the latest posts about housing or any other topics of interest without manually checking the group.
 ## Setup Instructions

 ### Step 1: ChromeDriver Installation